louispachas94/pachastech_website/readme.md

 This website is used to showcase my experience, skills, and interests.
-The site is hosted in Azure using the Statice Web Apps services, and is still a work in progress at the moment.
+The site is hosted in Azure using the Statice Web Apps services.

 Below is the tutorital used to get the website started, after it was up in Azure I added a domain of my choose and used a Bootstrap template for the design.